 Episode 7: RUSM and TX

 The Lone Star state!
-But you are not alone with us!
-355 alumni already practicing in TX.
-In this episode, our Associate Director of Admissions Sarah V. and alumna Dr. Valerie Serrano share their insights covering everything from attending Ross Med to practicing back in Texas.
+In this episode, our Associate Director of Admissions Sarah V. and alumna Dr. Valerie Serrano, '19 share their insights covering everything from attending Ross Med to practicing back in Texas.

 Milena Garcia: Hey guys, thank you for joining us for another episode.
 This week we are going to focus on Texas.
 It's one of our biggest states, along with New York, New Jersey, Florida, California and Illinois.
 With me today is my colleague, Sarah Vasudevan, Associate Director of Admissions in Texas and Dr. Valerie Serrano, class of 2019.
 Let's take a moment to have them introduce themselves.
 Sarah, how are you?